Wound Care For All

 Resources, knowledge and education for better wound management

-Welcome to a selection of effective and easy to use resources to support the management of hard to heal wounds.
+Welcome to a selection of effective and easy-to-use resources to support the management of hard-to-heal wounds.
 We aim to support nurses, patients, family members and non-medical care givers to provide quality wound care, at home or in any other out-of-hospital setting.

-A guide to VLU care
+A guide to maintain healthy feet

-Download the guide to VLU care -
+Download the guide for healthy feet -

-A guide to compression therapy
+COMING SOON A guide to compression therapy

 Compression is acknowledged as an effective treatment for venous leg ulcers.
 This guide is designed to help your patients understand what to expect and how to manage compression therapy.